-I’ve been a nerd about travel clothes since my first trip to Europe back in 2006 — now I have a closet full of the stuff.
-I’ve loved watching travel clothing evolve from hideous outdoorsy gear designed for hikers to high-fashion clothing made from high-tech fabrics.
+I’ve been a nerd about travel clothes since my first trip to Europe back in 2006—now I have a closet full of travel pants and shirts and jackets (you get the idea).
+It’s been refreshing to watch travel clothing evolve from hideous outdoorsy gear to stylish clothing made from high-tech fabrics.

 The Current State Of Travel Clothes

 So what’s the deal with travel clothes these days?

 And it makes sense because many of these new high-performance fabrics offer a ton of benefits that complement both everyday wear and travel.

-Even mega-brands like Levis, Gap, Dockers, Lululemon, Uniqlo, and a bunch of others are starting to offer fashionable “travel-friendly” or “performance” clothing but small niche brands are pushing the boundaries (which I’ll cover later in this article).
+Even mega-brands like Levis, Gap, Dockers, Lululemon, and Uniqlo are starting to offer fashionable “travel-friendly” or “performance” clothing but small niche brands are pushing the boundaries (which I’ll cover later in this article).

 Travel clothes are finally being designed to be fashionable and stylish so you can easily wear them in Paris, Milan, or New York without looking out of place.

 My #1 travel clothing rule is that I’ll never wear any “travel clothing” that I wouldn’t wear in my everyday life.

 Second, high-tech clothes continue to evolve because more companies are developing better fabrics and competition is driving innovation.

-Unfortunately, high-tech travel clothing tends to be expensive and there are two main reasons for this:
+Unfortunately, high-tech travel clothing tends to be expensive.

 First, many of the fabrics used are high-end so the raw materials are expensive.
-Second, a majority of travel clothing is made by small companies so they can’t mass produce their products and this makes prices higher.
+Second, a majority of travel clothing is made by small companies so they can’t mass produce their products—which pushes prices higher.

 Another negative thing about travel clothing is that there are many options for men but fewer for women.
 This is probably because guys tend to stick to very basic items and they nerd out on “high-tech fabrics more than women.